Olacoachee/ASSIGNMENT-2-Palmora-Group-HR-Analysis/README.md

 # Pointers from Mr Gamma
 In this stage, Exploratory data analysis (EDA) was carried out by examined the datasets in order to provide answers to all the pointers.
 ## Data Analysis
-This is where carried out some basic lines of code/queries used during the analysis and visualization of data.
+This is where I carried out some basic lines of code/queries during the analysis and visualization of data.
+# Question 1
-1. *What is the gender distribution in the organization?
+*What is the gender distribution in the organization?
 Distil to regions and departments*

+First thing that I did was to launched my Microsoft excel after which the Palmoria Group HR Analysis Dataset was imported.
+To attempt question 1, analyzing the gender distribution in the organization in respect to regions and departments using excel.
+The following steps were followed:

+**Add New Column:** Since there is no column in the dataset with Region, there is need to create a new column (Region).
+To generate regions for each location in excel, I used a mapping table and excel function LOOKUP.

+**Create a Mapping Table:** I created a separate table in a new sheet that lists each location and its corresponding region as show below.